 LES4201 – Buddhist care practices

 In this course, students of Buddhist and other beliefs or life philosophies will learn about the practices of Buddhist chaplaincy, spiritual care, and counseling that exist within the mainstream Buddhist traditions in contemporary societies across the globe.
-The course will focus in particular on the importance of attitude and self reflection as well as on concepts and practices of mindfulness and compassion.
-Depending on the individual backgrounds of the participants, by means of input, self thinking, work in small groups, and exchange in the plenum, we will discuss and reflect, how to apply Buddhist care practices in Norwegian institutions such as hospitals, hospices, prisons and other counseling contexts such as public counseling centres and Buddhist communities
+The course will focus in particular on the importance of attitude and self-reflection as well as on concepts and practices of mindfulness and compassion.
+Depending on the individual backgrounds of the participants, by means of input, self-thinking, work in small groups, and exchange in the plenum, we will discuss and reflect, how to apply Buddhist care practices in Norwegian institutions such as hospitals, hospices, prisons, the army and other counseling contexts such as public counseling centres and Buddhist communities.

 1. Upon completion of the course, students should have obtained knowledge from across the three mainstream Buddhist traditions, how Buddhists care for each other within their communities, not only in Asia and Europe, but also in Norway.
 How is such caring based in Buddhist root texts, how are these texts applied to contemporary contexts, and how are they complemented by today’s knowledge and skills?

 2. By means of self thinking, creative work, joint reflection, and discussion a basic understanding and sensitivity should be developed to realize, what Buddhists have in common, and how their views, practices, and needs may differ, especially when facing suffering in existential crises, conflict, and other difficult situations.
 How do Buddhists deal with old age, illness and death, which rituals are important to them, what are they ultimately striving for, and how do they relate to questions such as organ donation, abortion, domestic violence, or sexual abuse?